Reina Victoria Eugenia-class battleship

-The Reina Victoria Eugenia class was a class of three battleships of the Spanish Navy authorized as the Plan de la Segunda Escuadra under the Navy Law of 1913.
+The Reina Victoria Eugenia class was a class of three dreadnought battleships of the Spanish Navy authorized as the Plan de la Segunda Escuadra under the Navy Law of 1913.
 The class, as well as the lead ship, were named for King Alfonso XIII's English queen consort, Victoria Eugenie of Battenberg.
 The other two ships were classified as "B" and "C".
 It was supposed to be designed by Vickers-Armstrongs, and built by John Brown.
 The ships were never built due to Britain's involvement in World War I, which halted all foreign projects being constructed in British yards.